psibi/psibi.github.io/content/posts/job-watcher.md

 no new alert       recovered
 ```

-The NewFailure variant remains part of the alert model, but changed
-errors do not trigger another notification; the status page simply
+A changed error doesn't trigger a fresh notification; the status page
-reflects the latest error.
-In the vast majority of cases we've seen, a
+simply reflects the latest error.
+In the vast majority of cases we've
-task that keeps failing fails with a slightly different error message
+seen, a task that keeps failing fails with a slightly different error
-each time — a rate-limited request includes the current time in the
+message each time.
+A rate-limited request includes the current time in
-message, for example, so the error is never exactly the same
+the message, for example, so the error is never exactly the same
 twice.
 Treating a changed error as a fresh alert would mean a
 notification for every retry, which is the spam we're trying to avoid
 in the first place.

-The library also supports expiring task output with
-`WatchedTaskOutput::set_expiry(duration)`.
-This lets a task error stop
-contributing to the application's unhealthy status after a specified
-duration.
-The original notification is still sent, but the expired
-condition no longer keeps `/status` in an alerting state.

 Currently the built-in notifier is Slack because that's what we use.
 The notifier configuration is an enum and can be extended with